 Seo fiosrachadh ùr bhuainn:

-Please see our latest Briefing on Gaelic Education here:
+Please see our February Briefing on Gaelic Education here:

 Many people may believe that children and young people must be punished when they misbehave.
 This type of response can be ineffective, dangerous, breed resentment and make situations worse as a child or young person can be resentful of punishment rather than reflective of their actions.
 Children and young people require the opportunity to hear about and face up to the harm and distress they have caused others.